jhpyle/docassemble/_docs/fields.md

 attributes of the [`Address`] object that can be set by [Place Autocomplete].

 {% include side-by-side.html demo="address-autocomplete-test" %}

+## <a name="continue button field"></a>Setting a variable with the Continue button

+When the user presses the Continue button on a `question` containing `fields`, all of the variables listed under `fields` are set.
+Sometimes, it is useful for the `question` to also set a single variable to `True`, much like the [simple "continue" button that sets a variable](#field) question does.

+If you want your `fields` question to set a variable to `True` when the user presses "Continue," add a `continue button field` line to the `question` indicating the variable that should be set to True.

+{% include side-by-side.html demo="continue-button-field" %}

 ## <a name="bigexample"></a>A comprehensive example